Computer Applications (UIL)

 Computer Applications is designed to test students' abilities to use word processing, spreadsheet, and database applications software, including integration of applications.
 It is not the same as the Computer Science contest, which tests programming abilities.

 Computer Applications began during the 1994-95 scholastic year, replacing the Keyboarding contest previously held by UIL.
+The contest is set to end in the 2023-24 school year, with no announced replacement.

 Eligibility

-Students in Grade 9 through Grade 12 are eligible to enter this event.
+Students in Grade 9 through Grade 12 are eligible to enter the event.